vipin-banka/hunk-catalog/README.md

 * You have to add this property to your sellable item source class as is.
 It must be decorated with Relationships attribute and must have return type as IList<RelationshipDetail>.

 #### 4.2 Verify commerce engine configuration
-see polict details [here](#catalog-import-policy), make sure all mappers for relationship details from this plugin are configured properly.
+See policy details [here](#catalog-import-policy), make sure all mappers for relationship details from this plugin are configured properly.
 ![relationship-mappings](https://github.com/vipin-banka/hunk-catalog/blob/master/images/relationship-mappings.png)

 #### 4.3 How to test?